charlieroth/market/PROPOSAL.md

 and deployment process.

 In production, I would use a blob storage solution such as Amazon S3 or GCP Cloud Storage.
-This would also allow you to utilizing the optimized APIs that these services have developed that have allowed hundreds of companies to scale up their services to meet much higher demands than 50 req/sec.
+This would also allow you to utilize the optimized APIs that these services have developed that have allowed hundreds of companies to scale up their services to meet much higher demands than 50 req/sec.